ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwpol_ipv4.rst

   We expect that you know what you are doing with these list parameters, and are leveraging the JSON API Guide.

-  WHEN IN DOUBT, OMIT THE USE OF THIS PARAMETER AND USE THE SUB OPTIONS BELOW INSTEAD TO CREATE OBJECTS WITH MULTIPLE TASKS

 - Required: False